-July is a busy month for the Saskatchewan berry picker.
-Strawberries start off the month, followed by saskatoon berries, raspberries, and then finally, sour cherries.
+July and August are busy months for the Saskatchewan berry picker.
+Strawberries start off July, followed by Saskatoon berries, raspberries, and then finally, sour cherries.
 Of the four, sour cherries are my favourite.
-Yes, they are a lot of work, but well worth the effort.
+Yes, they are a lot of work, but they are well worth the effort.

 We love them so much in our house that my son and I polished off 4 jars of sour cherry jam within one month.
-It was our whole year’s supply!!
+It was supposed to be our whole year’s supply!

-My cherry picking expedition this year happened in two parts.
-The first at my mother-in-law’s acreage with her 20 foot cherry tree.
-The ladder is short, the cherries are high, and the bird is eager to eat every last one before I can pick them.
+My cherry-picking expedition in 2017 happened in two parts.
+The first at my mother-in-law’s acreage with her 20-foot cherry tree.
+The ladder was short, the cherries were high, and the birds were eager to eat every last cherry before I could pick them.

-Since the bird loves cherries just as much as I do, I have to pick them when they are not quite fully ripe.
-I like them that way and haven’t noticed a huge difference in taste.
+Since the birds love cherries just as much as I do, I had to pick them when they weren’t quite fully ripe.
+Thankfully, I like them that way and didn’t notice a huge difference in taste.

-If you are picking on a tall tree like I am, please pick safe over clean!
+NOTE: If you prefer riper cherries, leave them in the fridge for a few days and they will continue to ripen.
+If you are picking on a tall tree like I was, please pick safe over clean!
 Be careful of your reach.
 As much as I dislike when birds eat my cherries, it is okay to leave the tallest ones for them.

 Ready and Ripe

-In the picture above I’ve laid out the different stages of ripeness.
-You’ll want to pick your cherries at the the colour of the 3rd row if you have lots of birds, and the fourth row if you don’t.
+In the picture below, I’ve laid out the different stages of sour cherry ripeness.
+You’ll want to pick your cherries when they are the colour of the third row if you have lots of birds, and the fourth row if you don’t.

 Sour cherries are ripe when they easily pull off the stem.
 There is nothing better than picking a loaded cherry tree in the hot summer sun.